emilycheatham/p1_yoga_for_you/README.md

 # Testing

-Testing was ongoing throught the entire build.
+Testing was ongoing throughout the entire build.
 Google Chrome Developer Dev tools was utilised to pinpoint and troubleshoot any issues.
 Every page was viewed on Dev Tools to check responsivity on different devices.
 The site was also trialled on a number of browsers (Google chrome, safari, Mozilla)

 # User Stories
 | Expectations                              | realisations                      |